khoitd1997/ds1307_tivaC/README.md

 ds3231 RTC port for the tivaC.
 Customized for personal use so read the code carefully before using

+## Notes

+This code is hardcoded to use i2c0 of the tivaC, to change it you need to change the macro ```DS3231_I2C_BASE``` and either change also the init function or dont't call it and initialize the i2c module on yourself.

 ## Documentation and Examples

 Right now Doxygen style comments are provided in ds3231.h file, I may build the docs and deploy it later